Formaldehyde Testing & Removal Service

 While small amounts of this gas are present in nearly all homes and offices, these amounts are within the acceptable threshold limits.
 Elevated levels of formaldehyde may be detected particularly after a renovation where new flooring, furniture, and fabric are introduced into the occupied space and these materials off-gas over time.

-What causes Formaldehyde off-gassing in Homes & Offices?
+What causes Formaldehyde off-gassing in homes and offices?

 Why do we need to remove Formaldehyde off-gassing?